cdjohnnatha/houston-errors/README.md

 ```
 const { CommonError } = require('../lib/HttpErrors');
-// I recommend put your json schemas in a separeted folder.
+// I recommend that for you put your jsons schemas in a separeted folder.

 let jsonTest = {
     {